Philadelphia Gears Up For Unprecedented Attention To Its Vote Count

 That prompted Philadelphia District Attorney Larry Krasner to issue a warning.
 "Anyone who comes to the cradle of American democracy to try to suppress the vote — and violates the law and commits crimes — is going to find themselves in a jail cell talking to a Philadelphia jury," he said last month.

 So far, there have been no reports of voter intimidation.
-At an early in-person-voting office last week, Philadelphians seemed to be taking all this in stride.
+At an early in-person voting office last week, Philadelphians seemed to be taking all of this in stride.

 "I don't have any complaints, other than the wait — but what are you gonna do?" said Waverly O'Neal, 19, standing in a line of mask-wearing voters that stretched around the block.

-Given Trump's focus on Philadelphia, Pennsylvania's Democratic Gov. Tom Wolf says he believes Trump is trying to reduce voter turnout.
+Given Trump's focus on Philadelphia, Pennsylvania's Democratic Gov. Tom Wolf said he believes Trump is trying to reduce voter turnout.

 If that's true, it's not working.
 More than 90% of Philadelphia's voters have registered to vote — the highest number in 35 years.